yogeshwaran01/update-my-spotify-playlist/README.md

 7. Once you've created the app, you'll be taken to the app dashboard.
 Here, you'll find your client ID, client secret and Redirect URL.
 Copy this and paste it your `.env` file
 8. Create new playlist in your Spotify Account and copy the playlist id from the url.
 Paste the playlist id in `.env` file.
 9. Run this Script `get_refresh_token.py` to get refresh token.
 Follow the instruction in this script.
 Copy the refresh token into `.env` file.
-10. Run this Script `update.py` to update your Playlist
+10. Run this Script `update.py` for testing.
-11. Commit changes if any.
+11. If you want more tracks or recommend songs based on particular artist, change anything in `update.py`.
+Commit changes if any.
 Don't commit `.env`
 12. Add all env variable `CLIENT_ID`, `CLIENT_SECRET`, `REDIRECT_URI`, `REFRESH_TOKEN`, `PLAYLIST_ID` in github repository secret.
 Checkout this [link](https://docs.github.com/en/actions/reference/encrypted-secrets) to add a new repository secret.
 13. By default it updates daily at `2:47 UTC`.
 You can also change this by changing the cron in `/.github/workflows/main.yml` by using [Cron Generator](https://crontab.guru/).